IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/APF.md

 ```
 <details>
 <summary>Sample output</summary>

     ![](_attachments/apf-001.png)

 </details>

 !!!
 Abstract "Speaker's script"

     Notice the detailed level of the response, and more importantly, notice the expandable section at the bottom of the response.
 If I expand the section we see the referenced sources that were used to build the answer.
 This illustrates just part of the explainable AI of watsonx.

+## Cleanup
+None.

 - A brief overview of the scenario.
 - Any pre-requisite or setup steps necessary for the scenario to work in the demonstration environment.
 - A list of queries and sample output that illustrate the scenario using {{offering.name}}.
-- Any clean-up steps that should be performed for the scenario.
+- Any cleanup steps that should be performed for the scenario.